LeeO86/obs-mxl-plugin/README.md

 - **Platform Support**: Currently only supports macOS and Linux.
 Windows support is under development.
 - **Resolution Requirement**: Output plugin currently only works with **1920x1080** resolution.
-- **Video-Only Flow Support**: Plugins currently support video-only flows.
-Audio support is under development.

 ## Future Development and Roadmap
 - Combine input & output plugins into one
-- Add audio flow support
+- Add audio flow support for output
 - Support for any resolution & framerate
 - Add Windows support